christinatrujillo/Pirate_Island_Jump/README.txt

 2) made sure that health never exceeds max health
 3) when player touches crate, they gain health
 4) water slowly rises and player takes damage when they touch the water

-game design to keep in mind, you can jump on crates

 Focus:
 1) redesign levels w/ intention of water slowly rising - lvl 5 + 6 should be water rising levels